 Quality: The majority of MRR projects are successfully completed on time and have high customer satisfaction.
 The likelihood of project success and quality workmanship is high using MRR because we exercise annual ordering period options and award new task orders only if the contractor’s past performance on previous task orders has been demonstrated to be satisfactory.

-Projects best suited for MRR Design-Build Construction contracts are Operations and Maintenance (O&M) funded (not MILCON), typically $300,000 or greater for construction.
-Our niche is primarily those projects that are beyond the typical capabilities of a Job Order Contract (JOC) or Simplified Acquisition of Base Engineering Requirements contractor.
-We have discovered that this niche is fairly wide and that our customers appreciate the responsiveness and flexibility afforded by our Program.
+Projects best suited for MRR Design-Build Construction contracts are Operations and Maintenance (O&M, not MILCON) Congressionally-appropriated, and typically programmed at $300,000 or greater for construction.
+Our niche is primarily those projects that are beyond the typical capabilities of a Job Order Contract (JOC) or Simplified Acquisition of Base Engineering Requirements (SABER) contractor.
+We have discovered that this niche is fairly wide and that our customers appreciate the responsiveness and flexibility afforded by our program.

 Download the MRR fact sheet (PDF)